Lord’s Acre 2018 was the wettest that anyone can remember. Thank you to everyone that came out for lunch and dinner.

 Thanks to our 2018 Sponsors!

-Having the festival entails a lot of hard work by everyone, but an abundant amount of fellowship and fun, faithful giving and our true faith in God prevail.
-Housing being what it is today we were able to make a change in our parsonage and purchase a house across the street for that purpose.
-In the meantime, we sincerely hope to continue with our Lord's Acre Festival and combination homecoming activities and shall always remember those who are no longer with us in body but will always be with us in spirit.
+The festival takes a lot of hard work by everyone, but the reward comes in the fellowship, fun, faithful giving and our true faith in God.
+As we continue this festival, we shall always remember those who started Lord's Acre and are no longer with us in body but will always be with us in spirit.